terencehonles/mailman/README.txt

     software is spelled "Mailman" with a leading capital `M' but with a lower case second `m'.
 Any other spelling is incorrect.

-    Mailman is written primarily in Python, a free object-oriented scripting language.
+    Mailman is written in Python, a free object-oriented scripting language.
     Python is available for all platforms that Mailman is supported on, which includes GNU/Linux and most other Unix-like operating systems (e.g. Solaris, *BSD, MacOSX, etc.).
 It does not run on Windows, although web and mail clients on any platform should be able to interact with Mailman just fine.